This partnership furthers Clio’s ongoing commitment to becoming an anti-racist organization.

 Clio has a vibrant culture for advancing diversity and inclusion and advocating for positive change within the company and community.
 Beyond the partnership with BPTN, Clio invests in company-wide educational workshops with leading external specialists, implements new technology to enable learning access, and actively looks for new ways to recruit, hire, and retain a workforce representative of the world in which we live.
 Clio’s executive leadership sponsors an employee-led DIBE Council, which oversees company-wide discussion groups on DIBE topics and leads the formation of Employee Resource Groups (ERGs), which are safe spaces for members of shared identity groups within the company.

 Embedded in Clio’s culture is the belief that diversity of experiences, perspectives, and backgrounds is a necessity for all 21st-century companies.
-Clio’s partnership with BPTN adds to a number of organizations Clio supports that are helping to create a more diverse and inclusive industry, including: Pay Up for Progress, Equity Leaders BOOK Club, Get REAL, Launching Into Tech, Tech Loves Pride, Women in Tech Sales, Canada Learning Code, Women Who Code, and Chic Geek.
+Clio’s partnership with BPTN adds to a number of organizations Clio supports that are helping to create a more diverse and inclusive industry, including: Equity Leaders BOOK Club, Get REAL, Launching Into Tech, Tech Loves Pride, Women in Tech Sales, Canada Learning Code, Women Who Code, and Chic Geek.
 Learn more about Clio’s commitment to diversity and inclusion and view current job openings at clio.com/about/values.

 About Black Professionals in Tech Network